CtrlK

 Suggestions

-Complete the truncated steps: fill in 'Decide date range' logic and clarify what happens when the quality score is below threshold (the current sub-steps appear to be the happy path, not error recovery).
+Complete the 'Decide date range' step with actual logic, and clarify what happens when the quality score is below threshold (currently the sub-steps after that condition describe the normal output path, not a remediation path).

 DimensionReasoningScore